mixonic/rfcs/text/0000-module-unification-namespaces.md

 filenames.
 An actual implementation for any of these examples would be based on Module Unification specifiers.
 Most filenames used in examples have alternative forms which are valid.

-#### Implicit namespaces for templates
+### Implicit packages for templates

-An application using Module Unification already has an implicit namespace.
+An application using Module Unification already has an implicit package.
 From an app you can invoke
 `{{try-me}}` and it looks in the `src/ui/components/` directory.
 As an app author you are not required to be